learn-academy-2022-golf/tic-tac-toe-atlantis-fb-tt-ac/README.md

 ### 📚 User Stories

-✅ - As a user, I can see a three by three grid game board on the page.
+In progress - As a user, I can see a three by three grid game board on the page.

+Get a box to show up, using <Square />
+Make 9 more, using map()
+Using CSS, make each an actual square

 - As a user, I can click on a square to mark it.
 - As a user, my partner can click on a square after me and see their mark.